Catherine Sulem

 Catherine Sulem (born 1955) is a mathematician and violinist at the University of Toronto.

-She has completed a monograph "Nonlinear Schrodinger Equation: Self-Focusing Instability and Wave Collapse" together with her brother Pierre-Louis Sulem, which appears in applied Mathematical Sciences.
+She wrote a monograph "Nonlinear Schrodinger Equation: Self-Focusing Instability and Wave Collapse" with her brother Pierre-Louis Sulem, which appears in applied Mathematical Sciences.

+Research and Career

+In 1983, Sulem obtained her PhD at the University of Paris-Nord under the supervision of Professor Claude Bardos.
+After positions at the University of Nice and École Normale Supérieure in Paris, she became a professor of Mathematics at the University of Toronto in 1990.
+Since then, Sulem has published widely on nonlinear partial differential equations, with a particular focus on the Nonlinear Schrodinger Equation and gravitational waves.

 Awards and honours

 Sulem is the winner of the fourth Krieger–Nelson Prize, for "important breakthroughs in understanding of many nonlinear phenomena associated with the focusing nonlinear Schrödinger equation and the water wave problem".
 She is also a fellow of the American Mathematical Society.
 In 2015, she was elected a Fellow of the Royal Society of Canada.

 In 2018 the Canadian Mathematical Society listed her in their inaugural class of fellows.